 Knowledge management is the systematic process of creating, capturing, organizing, and sharing knowledge to enhance organizational performance.
 It combines technology, processes, and people to ensure that the right information reaches the right people at the right time.
 KM is interdisciplinary, drawing from fields like information technology, organizational behavior, and business strategy.

-At its core, KM aims to transform individual knowledge into organizational knowledge, ensuring that valuable insights are not lost when employees leave or teams change.
-By fostering a culture of knowledge sharing, organizations can improve decision-making, streamline processes, and drive innovation.
+At its core, KM aims to transform individual knowledge into organizational knowledge, ensuring that valuable expertise is not lost when staff members leave or departments change.
+By fostering a culture of knowledge exchange, companies can improve decision-making, streamline workflows, and drive innovation

 The Evolution of Knowledge Management

 Knowledge management has evolved significantly over the years.
-In the past, knowledge sharing relied on informal methods like mentorship and word-of-mouth.
-However, with the rise of digital technology, organizations began adopting structured approaches to manage knowledge.
+In the past, knowledge exchange relied on informal methods like mentorship and word-of-mouth.
+However, with the rise of digital technology, companiesbegan adopting structured approaches to handle knowledge.

-The 1990s saw the emergence of knowledge management systems (KMS), which used databases and intranets to store and distribute information.
-Today, KM leverages advanced technologies like artificial intelligence (AI) and machine learning to enhance knowledge discovery and sharing.
-This evolution reflects the growing recognition of knowledge as a critical asset in the modern business landscape.
+The 1990s saw the emergence of knowledge management platforms, which used databases and intranets to store and distribute information.
+Today, KM leverages advanced technologies like artificial intelligence (AI) and machine intelligence to enhance knowledge discovery and distribution.
+This evolution reflects the growing recognition of knowledge as a critical resource in the modern business landscape.

 Explicit vs. Tacit Knowledge: Understanding the Two Types